DarkGhostHunter/Tailstart/README.md

 ## Installation

-Simple call your Node.js package manager of choice, like `npm`:
+Simple clone this repository with `git`, and call your Node.js package manager of choice, like `npm`.

     git clone https://github.com/DarkGhostHunter/Tailstart.git my-new-project
     rm my-new-project/.git